 Is an outreach activity contributing towards regional diversity?
 The EITI Standard is making excellent progress in establishing itself as a global standard.
-The EITI is currently implemented by 25 countries in Africa, 13 countries in Asia, four countries in Europe, two countries in the Middle East, one country in North America and six countries in Latin America and the Caribbean
+The EITI is currently implemented by 24 countries in Africa, 10 countries in Asia, six countries in Europe, two countries in the Middle East, and nine countries in Latin America and the Caribbean.